pflanze/xmlhub-indexer/README.md

 comments are not tied to any item, and are only visible to the reader of the source code.

-`struct` declares a type that is a data structure with fields (similar to a class or dict in other languages), `enum` declares a type that has a number of alternative types, one for each named branch. `impl` implements methods on either kind of type.
+`struct TypeName` declares a type that is a data structure with fields (similar to a class or dict in other languages), `enum TypeName` declares a type that has a number of alternative types, one for each named branch. `impl TypeName` implements methods on either kind of type.
+(Less used: `impl InterfaceName for TypeName` implements the methods specified in `trait InterfaceName` (can be in another file and imported) for the type `TypeName`.)

 `?` means that the expression to the left can produce an error, and that this error should be returnd from the current function at this